 The young captain called for servants from the keep.
 As Harry approached the castle steps, two young men scurried out to take hold of the carcass.
 "Wait for me in front of the Great Hall," Harry told the servants.
 They hurried off to do his bidding, stag balanced between them.

 "Ah, you've finally decided to grace us with your exalted presence," Tyrion quipped when Harry finally drew near.
 "Let us all bow before the great lesson-skipping prince."
 And bow he did, bending so low his jutting forehead tapped the ground.
 "We must celebrate his arrival with wine and women.
 More of one than of the other, though I am not quite sure which, just yet."

 Harry grinned, even as Stannis' face curled into a sneer.

 "Really Harry, what possessed you to run off this time?"
 Tyrion continued.
-He was dressed fine enough for a feast, clad in tight satin breeches of bright cloth-of-gold, and a red tunic decorated with roaring lions.
+He was dressed fine enough for a feast, clad in tight satin breeches of cloth-of-gold, his red tunic decorated with roaring lions.
 A shock of black and gold hair fell over and across his forehead, mismatched black and green eyes gleaming.
 "Not that I blame you, this keep is an awfully dreadful place.
 And the company!
 Why, some are no more engaging than dung piles, for all their ranks and titles-"